 Usually, though, the hip replacement procedure is the last resort after exhausting conservative therapy efforts like medication and physical therapy.

-The team of innovative orthopaedic surgeons at Texas Orthopaedic Associates, LLP, utilizes the most advanced methods and techniques for performing hip replacement procedures.
+The team of innovative orthopaedic surgeons at Texas Orthopaedic Associates, utilizes the most advanced methods and techniques for performing hip replacement procedures.
 During surgery, which is performed under general anesthesia, your orthopaedic surgeon:

 Hip replacement procedures can be partial or total.
 A partial hip replacement involves replacing just the damaged portion of your hip joint, while the total hip replacement restores your entire hip.